Tingling in feet and legs faces the chiropractor on a daily basis.

 The cure, of course is simple; uncross your limbs.

 This page was last updated by Dr Barrie Lewis on 6th April, 2020.

 More commonly, the source of the tingling is an irritated or frankly pinched nerve.
-It could be in the Brain or Spinal Cord, but more usually the site of injury is where the nerve emerges from the spine, in the buttock or the groin.
+It could be in the brain or cord, but more usually the site of injury is where the root emerges from the spine, or in the buttock or the groin.

 1. SCIATIC NERVE

 The sciatic nerve belongs the very lowermost part of your lumbar spine, coursing via the buttock to the leg and foot.

 SLUMP TEST for Sciatica is easy to do at home.

 2. FEMORAL NERVE

 The femoral nerve on the other hand emerges from rather higher in the lumbar spine, and courses through the groin to the top of the upper leg, and inner lower leg.
 However, the pinched nerve test for the Femoral nerve, unlike the Slump test for sciatica, is not easily done at home.